ghumakkad/blog/_posts/2014-10-14-advance-mountaineering-course-nim.markdown

   <figcaption>Summit walk</figcaption>
 </figure>

-We woke up in hurry after 2 AM and prepared ourselves for summit attempt.
+We woke up in very very early in the morning, like 2 AM and prepared ourselves for summit attempt.
 Chilling wind was blowing as we equipped ourselves with the harness set and other technical gear.
 I kept the breakfast in the bag and left for the summit attempt.
 It was dark and everybody was wearing head torches.